NoeSamaille/unet-lung-segmentation/README.md

 # Lung Segmentation

-Lung Segmentation using a UNet model on 3D CT scans
+Lung Segmentation using a UNet model on 3D CT scans.

-## Data Used :

-The data used is the TCIA LIDC-IDRI dataset Standardized representation, link to [download](https://wiki.cancerimagingarchive.net/display/DOI/Standardized+representation+of+the+TCIA+LIDC-IDRI+annotations+using+DICOM).

-Regarding lung masks, LUNA16 lung segmentation is used.

 ## Current results example :